Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_manager_manual.en-US.md

 * **JSON-RPC Server: Port** - Sets the port number for the JSON-RPC server.
 * **JSON-RPC Server: ID** - Sets the ID for the JSON-RPC server.
 * **Save thumbnail image** - Checks to save thumbnail images separately.
+* **Save Method When The Target File Already Exists** - Sets how to save when the target file already exists.
+* **Output Filename Format** - Set output filename format.
+Please refer to `chzzk_clip_downloader_manual.en-US.pdf` for detailed information on format specifiers.

 ### Auth